 Refrain: Then sings my soul, my Savior God, to Thee; How great thou art!
 How great Thou art!

 And when I think that God, His Son not sparing, Sent Him to die, I scarce can take it in, That on the cross, my burden gladly bearing, He bled and died to take away my sin.
 Refrain

 When Christ shall come with shout of acclamation, and take me home, what joy shall fill my heart!
 Then I shall bow in humble adoration and there proclaim, my God, how great Thou art!
 Refrain

 Numerous times God has taken me through a difficult trial in my life, and then graciously blessed me with a time of refreshing like He did in Wyoming.
-Even though I went to the seminar alone, He gave me sweet fellowship with Dr Earl and Patty the remainder of the week.
-I never would have met them if I would not have walked those 5 miles to church!
+Even though I went to the seminar alone, He gave me sweet fellowship with Dr. Earl and Patty the remainder of the week.
+I never would have met them if I would not have walked those five miles to church.
 I know God saw my heart and longing for fellowship with other believers and brought us together.

-By the way, I also learned quite a bit about how to handle Emergencies in Obstetrics and received my certificate verifying the 24 hours of lectures I attended.
-And I shared my new knowledge with the other nurses in labor and delivery when I returned 🙂
+I also learned much about how to handle Emergencies in Obstetrics and received my certificate verifying the 24 hours of lectures I attended.
+And I shared my new knowledge with the other nurses in labor and delivery when I returned.

 1 thought on “Cowboys and Emergencies in Obstetrics”